 If you're picking oregano from a garden, let the morning dew evaporate before harvesting the herb.
 If you pick it before the water has gone, it could damage the leaves and release the oils, which you would rather keep inside the plant for when you cook with it.

-Whether it's homegrown or purchased, oregano should be stored in a plastic bag in the refrigerator for up to 3 days.
-If you place a slightly damp paper towel in the bag with the oregano and leave some air in the bag, it may extend the life up to 1 week.
+Fresh oregano must be used quickly.
+Whether it's homegrown or purchased, oregano should be stored in a plastic bag in the refrigerator for up to three days.
+If you place a slightly damp paper towel in the bag with the oregano and leave some air in the bag, it may extend the life up to one week.
 You may also extend the shelf life of fresh oregano by storing whole stems with leaves in a glass of water with a plastic bag loosely tented over the glass.

-Fresh oregano may also be frozen.
-Wash and dry oregano sprigs.
+Fresh oregano can also be frozen.
+Before doing so, though, wash and dry the fresh oregano sprigs.
 Strip whole leaves from stems and place in plastic bag loosely without crushing, but remove all air.
 Freeze and keep in a location where it will not get crushed.
 No need to thaw before using.
-You can also mix chopped leaves with a small amount of water (or puree them) and freeze in ice cube trays.
+You can also mix chopped leaves with a small amount of water or puree them and freeze in ice cube trays.
 Once frozen, pop out the cubes into a plastic bag and seal tightly.
-Use frozen oregano within 1 year.
+Use frozen oregano within one year.

 Unlike with other herbs, dried oregano is often preferred over the fresh herb.
 It provides a subtle flavor to Italian, Mexican, or Greek cuisine without overpowering the other flavors.